discord/manifold/README.md

 ![Packets Out Reduction](priv/packets.png)

-There is an optional `:offload` send mode which offloads on the send side the `send/2` calls to the receiving nodes to a pool of
+There is an optional and experimental `:offload` send mode which offloads on the send side the `send/2` calls to the receiving nodes to a pool of `Manifold.Sender` processes.
-`Manifold.Sender` processes.
 To maintain the linearizability guaranteed by `send/2`, the same calling process always offloads the work to the same `Manifold.Sender` process.
 The size of the `Manifold.Sender` pool is configurable.
 This send mode is optional because its benefits are workload dependent.
 For some workloads, it might degrade overall performance.
 Use with caution.

+Caution: To maintain the linearizability guaranteed by `send/2`, do not mix calls to Manifold with and without offloading.
+Mixed use of the two different send modes to the same set of receiving nodes would break the linearizability guarantee.

 ## Usage